Firefox Not Displaying Images Selected From Google Search Results!

 - The QuickTime Plugin allows you to view a wide variety of multimedia content in Web pages.
 For more information, visit the QuickTime Web site.

 - Office Live Update v1.3

 - Windows Presentation Foundation (WPF) plug-in for Mozilla browsers

 - User Agent: Mozilla/5.0 (Windows NT 5.1; rv:25.0) Gecko/20100101 Firefox/25.0

 Starting in Firefox 23, if a secure page includes certain types of insecure content, Firefox blocks the insecure content and a shield icon will appear in the address bar, as you have seen already.
-See this article for more information about the new mixed content blocker: How does content that isn't secure affect my safety?
+See this article for more information about the new mixed content blocker: Mixed content blocking in Firefox

 To temporarily allow the mixed content to be displayed: